Buccaneers vs. Rams odds, picks: 'Sunday Night Football' best bets from 10K sims

 Why the Rams can cover

 Recent spread results favor L.A. which is 4-1 ATS during its five-game win streak, while Tampa is just 1-3 ATS over its last four.
 Recent on the field results also tilt in favor of the Rams, who have won eight of the last 10 meetings between the teams, including in the postseason.
 This year, Matthew Stafford is the MVP favorite as he leads the NFL in passing touchdowns (27) for a Rams team which is well balanced on both sides of the ball.
 L.A. has the No. 6 scoring offense and the No. 2 scoring defense, making it one of two teams to rank in the top six in both.
-The Rams also boast the second-best turnover differential (+10) in the league.
+The Rams also boast the second-best turnover differential (+10) in the league and have the second-best ATS record at 7-3.
 See which team to back at SportsLine.

 New users can also check out the latest FanDuel promo code and get $150 in bonus bets instantly at FanDuel if your $5 bet wins.